Five ways in which customer interaction can improve your business

 3. Improved customer recovery

-4. Improved employee motivation
+4. Improved motivation of employees

 5. Improved operational procedures